Learn about importing bank files into PocketSmith. If you can't use bank feeds, bank files allow you to import your transactions and accounts!

 Bank files overview

-A bank file is an alternative method for importing your transactions into PocketSmith.
+Importing a bank file is an alternative method for bringing your transactions into PocketSmith.
 When you first start using PocketSmith, you can import a bank file from your checklist.
 You can also import a bank file from the Account Summary page if you have already completed the checklist.

 You can import the following files into PocketSmith: OFX, QFX, QIF, CSV.
 Most online banking services will offer a download of these file types.
 Then you can import them straight into PocketSmith!
 We recommend importing OFX, QFX, QIF files as these can be used in our express migration tool - it's a quick and easy way to import your transaction history!